studio24/research-briefings-wp/docs/release-1.5/import-process.md

 ### Taxonomies

 After setting the corresponding fields for the research briefing custom post, the following taxonomies are added to the newly or updated posts:
-   * Category (represents the research briefing Topics)
+   * rb_topics (represents the research briefing Topics)
-   * Post_tag (represents the research briefings Authors)
+   * rb_authors (represents the research briefings Authors)
-   * Type (represents the research briefing Types)
+   * rb_types (represents the research briefing Types)

-   These taxonomies are saved by using the `wp_set_object_terms` WordPress method which replaces data by default, whenever the import is ran.
+   The topics and authors taxonomies are saved by using the `wp_set_object_terms` WordPress method which replaces data by default, whenever the import is ran.

+   The types taxonomy is used to append new category terms that come from the data import, and also to add the custom terms that users are adding in the CMS.
+The import does not overwrite the type terms.

-   Authors and types are attached to the post based on their term existence in WordPress, in order to avoid duplications.
+   Authors are attached to the post based on their term existence in WordPress, in order to avoid duplications.

 #### Categories